mmu-webdesign/Level4-web-term-1/HTML/html02/03-head.md

 ```
 - Note that your text goes in here - `content="Your text"`

-- Students often make the mistake of putiing their description over the word description - here - `name="description"` - leave this alone.
+- Students often make the mistake of putting their description over the word description - here - `name="description"` - leave this alone.

 - At the moment your description is limited as the page doesn't actually have much content to describe.
 Imagine this page to be the homepage for a personal website for your work or hobbies.
-Now get more creative.
+Now get more creative - write your self a good, descriptive *meta description* that will sell yor portfolio to the world (and Google).

 ### Task 3